Modulklausur Language & Use Intermediate

 Language & Use Intermediate Modulklausur

 Language and Use Intermediate is the examination which comes after Language Courses I and II.
 It is a Modulklausur.
 That means it tests aspects of language dealt with in both language courses.
 It is also a proficiency test, not an achievement test.
 That means it is a test of whether your language has reached a specific level (approximately level C1 of the Common European Framework).
 The classes are there to help you develop your own independent learning skills, identify any weaknesses and correct them where necessary, and give you practice in the exam tasks.

 Information about the exam

 The exam can be taken once a semester (there is no re-sit/Nachklausur).
-It is generally held in the morning of the first Friday after teaching finishes, but this may change due to unforeseen circumstances.
+It is generally held on the first Wednesday after teaching finishes, but this may change due to unforeseen circumstances.
 No dictionaries are allowed.

 - is currently 180 minutes long.